RESEARCH INTERESTS

 • NANOPHOTONICS

-QDs can modulate the wavelength and intensity of emitted light, so they have possible application as switch probes for cellular and whole-body imaging, as optical modulators, and as light-emitting diodes.
-We synthesize various types of NPs, including core/shell QDs, nanorods, nanotetrapods and nanoporous materials.
-We have achieved photomodulation of QD conjugate by additional UV excitations that induce the electron transfers to QDs and quench their photoluminescence.
-We have also used inorganic capping-ligand QDs to sensitize solar cells.
+Quantum dots (QDs) can modulate the wavelength and intensity of emitted light, making them promising candidates for applications such as switchable probes for cellular and whole-body imaging, optical modulators, and light-emitting diodes (LEDs).
+We synthesize various types of nanomaterials, including core/shell QDs, nanorods, nanotetrapods, and nanoporous materials.
+We have demonstrated UV-induced photomodulation of QD conjugates via electron transfer mediated photoluminescence quenching.
+In addition, we have employed inorganic capping-ligand QDs as sensitizers in solar cells.

 • NANOCLUSTERS

-Magic-sized clusters (MSCs) can be isolated as intermediates in quantum dot (QD) synthesis, and they provide pivotal clues in understanding QD growth mechanisms.
-Mechanistic studies on QDs often identify magic-sized clusters (MSCs) as intermediates between molecular precursors and final QDs MSCs are distinguished from a small size of nanoparticles (NPs), because MSCs are thermodynamically more stable than expected ones in similar size NPs.
-A colloidal semiconductor MSC usually consists typically less than hundreds of atoms with characteristic absorption features at fixed wavelengths.
+Magic-sized clusters (MSCs) can be isolated as intermediates during quantum dot (QD) synthesis and provide pivotal insights into QD growth mechanisms.
+Mechanistic studies of QD formation often identify MSCs as intermediates between molecular precursors and fully grown QDs.
+MSCs are distinguished from small-sized nanoparticles (NPs) in that they are thermodynamically more stable than expected for nanoparticles of comparable size.
+A colloidal semiconductor MSC typically consists of fewer than several hundred atoms and exhibits characteristic absorption features at discrete, fixed wavelengths.

 • NANOBIOTECHNOLOGY

-QDs present a possible new technology for in vivo bio-imaging and future medical imaging applications.
-QDs have proven potential as imaging contrast agents due to their bright luminescence, their resistance to photobleaching, and their tunable emission wavelengths.
-We developed NIR-II-emitting QD probes, and have achieved cancer diagnosis by using QD-Antibody conjugates.
-Also, we showed QDs in an amphiphilic polyethyleneimine derivative platform for cell labeling, targeting, gene delivery, and ratiometric oxygen sensing.
+Quantum dots (QDs) present a promising technology for in vivo bioimaging and medical imaging applications.
+QDs have demonstrated strong potential as imaging contrast agents due to their bright luminescence, resistance to photobleaching, and tunable emission wavelengths.
+We have developed NIR-II emitting QD probes and achieved cancer diagnosis using QD antibody conjugates.
+In addition, we have demonstrated QD incorporation into an amphiphilic polyethyleneimine (PEI) derivative platform for cell labeling, targeting, gene delivery, and ratiometric oxygen sensing.

 • NANOPLASMONICS

-Metals can display Surface Plasmon Resonance (SPR) when their sizes are reduced to the nanoscale.
-The applications of noble metal NPs can be very diverse such as spectroscopic and imaging tools, because SPR properties can be tailored by choosing metals with appropriate dielectric properties, and by selecting the size, shape, local environment of nanoscale metallic structures.
-We proposed novel metal NP complexes that could be used for highly-efficient cancer therapy and for photoacoustic-guided drug delivery.
+Metals can exhibit surface plasmon resonance (SPR) at nanoscale.
+Noble metal nanoparticles (NPs) have a wide range of applications, including spectroscopic and imaging tools, because their SPR properties can be precisely tailored by selecting metals with appropriate dielectric properties, as well as by controlling the size, shape, and local environment of the nanostructures.
+We have proposed novel metal NP complexes that can be utilized for highly efficient cancer therapy and photoacoustic-guided drug delivery.

 PUBLICATIONS